 STATUS FLO

-AFLO, the poet, hosts an uplifting night of spoken word where poetry has power.
+AFLO, the poet, hosts an uplifting night of spoken word where artists challenge the status quo with rhythm and flow.
 At each event, fresh local talent and special guests from across the UK are invited to pick up the mic.

 In November your host, AFLO. the poet, is joined by award-winning author, poet and broadcaster of mixed Jamaican-Irish heritage, Salena Godden, and a local talent yet to be revealed.